teamupforstem/teamupforstem.github.io/content/english/_index.md

 # Features
 features:
-  title: "All things to expect from TUFS"
+  title: "All things to expect from us"
   content: "Learn more about what we do and how to donate to our teams."
   image: "/images/feature_image.png"
   items: